-On the day, one of our team will weigh and measure your child in their clothes at school.
-They will make sure the measurements are done sensitively and in private.
-Your child’s results will not be shared with teachers or other children.
+The wellbeing of children and families is very important.
+On the day, one of our team members will weigh and measure your child in their clothes at school.
+Measurements are conducted in a sensitive way, in private and away from other children.

-You will later be sent a letter in the post with your child`s results.
-If you are concerned, you can speak to a school nurse/healthy weight specialist nurse, who can offer advice.
+If you are concerned with your child`s weight, you can speak to a school nurse or Lambeth healthy weight specialist nurse, who can offer advice.